cu-hpsc/hpsc-lab4/README.md

 <<<add images>>>

-With randomly permuted arrays, any index within the current focus of subarray works as well as any other.
-There are also techniques for estimating good pivots for non-randomly permuted arrays which are quite important in that case, but we should regard such techniques as a distraction for this lab.
+With randomly permuted arrays, any index chosen randomly from the current focus of subarray works as well (on expectation) as any other.
+There are also techniques for estimating good pivots by examining multiple indexes, but we should regard such techniques as a distraction for this lab.

 -----